planetarypy/pvl/docs/quantities.rst

 Getting other quantity objects from PVL text
 --------------------------------------------

-In order to get the parsing side of the ``pvl`` library to return a particular kind of quantity object when a PVL Value followed by a PVL Units Expression is found, can be achieved by passing the name of that quantity class to the decoder's ``quantity_cls`` argument.
+In order to get the parsing side of the ``pvl`` library to return a particular kind of quantity object when a PVL Value followed by a PVL Units Expression is found, you must pass the name of that quantity class to the decoder's ``quantity_cls`` argument.
 This quantity class's constructor must take two arguments, where the first will receive the PVL Value (as whatever Python type ``pvl`` determines it to be) and the second will receive the PVL Units Expression (as a ``str``).

 Examples of how to do this with :func:`pvl.load` or :func:`pvl.loads` are below for ``astropy`` and ``pint``.

 Depending on the PVL text that you are parsing, and the quantity class that you are using, you may get errors if the quantity class can't accept the PVL Units Expression, or if the *value* part of the quantity class can't handle all of the possible types of PVL Values (which can be Simple Values, Sets, or Sequences).

 ----------------------------------------------